reyestech/Azure-SOC-Sentinel-Honeynet-Detection-Lab-/README.md

 ---

 # 🌐**Azure Architecture Recap — Assessment & Impact Review**
 This section highlights the transformation of the Azure SOC Lab following the implementation of security hardening.
-It compares pre- and post-mitigation architectures, validates NIST SP 800-53 compliance, and quantifies the measurable reduction in attack activity across the environment.
+It compares pre- and post-mitigation architectures, validates NIST SP 800-53 compliance, and quantifies the measurable reduction in attack activity across the environment. <br>

-Open Exposure ➜ Live Attacks ➜ Hardening ➜ Zero Incidents
+**Open Exposure ➜ Live Attacks ➜ Hardening ➜ Zero Incidents**

 ## 🔓**Initial Azure Architecture** — Before (Deliberately Vulnerable)
-The Azure environment (Linux SSH, Windows RDP/SMB, SQL) was configured with basic security designed to simulate a high-risk production workload in a sandboxed environment (the honeynet) and attract live cyber threats, gather telemetry, and observe adversary behavior.
+The Azure environment (Linux SSH, Windows RDP/SMB, SQL) was configured with basic security designed to simulate a high-risk production workload in a sandboxed environment (the honeynet) and attract live cyber threats, gather telemetry, and observe adversary behavior. <br>
 - **Public exposure of critical resources:** Windows & Linux VMs, SQL Server, Storage, Key Vault reachable from the internet.
 - **Permissive NSGs:** Broad inbound rules allow scanning, brute force, and lateral probes.
 - **Initial monitoring:** Logs centralized in Log Analytics and surfaced in Sentinel for alerts and investigations.
 <div align="center">
   <img src="https://github.com/user-attachments/assets/f5ec8a80-09b3-42a4-ac2b-8f6cfb5d2918" width="70%" />
 </div>
-`Public-facing VMs & services are  exposed and attract attackers.`
+> Public-facing VMs & services are  exposed and attract attackers.

 ---